 - EPs are also sometimes used to release the B-side of a hit song, as well as unreleased tracks that were cut when the full-length album was recorded in the studio.

 Distribution and Marketing

 One option for distribution is using a publisher such as TuneCore, a New York-based independent digital music distribution, publishing, and licensing service.
-What is good about TuneCore is that it gives musicians the tools they need to get their music out to the world, grow their fan base, and stay in control of their careers.
+TuneCore's benefit is that it gives musicians the tools they need to get their music out to the world, grow their fan base, and stay in control of their careers.
 The cost is about $20 per album.
 However, you don't necessarily have to hire an outside distributor—not if you're tech inclined.

 Last, but not least, don't forget YouTube, the first successful music streaming site that has staying power and reaches millions of people around the world.
 Just make sure you have a professional-looking channel and cover image that links back to all of your social media platforms.

 While we're a social media-driven culture, email is still vital.
 If you spend money on a good mailing list service provider (such as MailChimp), you can spread the word about your new EP release.
 With MailChimp, you can send up to 150,000 emails free per month, and after that, it will cost you about $1 to send out 1,000 more.

 How to Get Started Creating Your Extended Play Record